ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 	+ **Z Heigth:** Move Z-axis to this height before removing the prints.
 	+ **Base Heigth:** Height of the base while used the print base. [**More about the print base**](#a)

-#### 2. Apply Automatic Printing function by adding gcode in slicing software
+<h4> 2.
+Apply Automatic Printing function by adding gcode in slicing software
-You can also add the below Gcode command in to the start Gcode of slicing software.
+You can also add the below Gcode command in to the start Gcode of slicing software.</h4>

     M182 Sx Nxx Zxx Txx Lxx